rushimok73/AWS-SAA-C03-Notes/README.md

   - If you change the type of a RDS instance, it will failover as part of changing that type.

+### 1.10.4.
+Multi AZ - Cluster Architecture
+In diff AZs(lets say 3( there is 1 read+writer , 1 reader and 1 reader.
+This makes reads more efficient.
+There are 3 endpoints
+Cluster Endpoint - Used for reads, writes and admin Reader Endpoint - Used for reads
+Instance Endpoint - Used for testing/fault finding

 ### 1.10.5.
 RDS Backup and Restores

+Automated Backups are done to AWS Managed S3 Buckets.
+You cannot see them in S3 console.
+Backups are taken from replicas.
+They usually occur 1 a day.

+Snapshots are done manually and dont expire unless you delete them

 RPO - Recovery Point Objective